thanakritks/thanakritks/README.md

 - 🏗 Passionate about **Infrastructure as Code, CI/CD Pipelines, and Security Automation**
 - 🚀 Automating deployments with **Kubernetes, Helm, and Terraform**
 - 🔍 Performing **SAST, SCA, and DAST security scans** for secure applications
+- 🎓 Certified in **Microsoft Azure AZ-900** // Have plan to get more cert soon
 - 📝 Blogging about **DevOps, Cloud, and Security best practices**

 ---